Your cart is currently empty!

 Sudden dog aggression is not as common as it seems.
 Dogs often show subtle signs of fear and anxiety before they bite or become aggressive.
-Dogs who display the warning signs will not necessarily become aggressive, but if you have a dog that bites or an aggressive dog, it’s best to watch for these signs that your dog is becoming anxious.
+Dogs who display the warning signs will not necessarily become aggressive, but if you have a dog that bites or an aggressive dog, it’s best to watch for these signs that your dog is becoming anxious and then move away if you see them.

 - Licking lips when there is no food around